ktlhtn/AutoSTAnnot/README.md

 If -m is selected the program assumes the input file is a .mat powermap file and crops the powermap with the bounding boxes so that each detected class in the whole timespan of the data is detected to a class specific powermap.
 The output of this mode is therefore "processed_0_map.mat" and "processed_65_map.mat" for powermap frames that have person(s) (class id 0) and mouse(s) (class id 65) detected from the video recording.

+To convert the x-coordinates of the CSV file into an azimuth angle in radians, use the function projection_angle_azimuth() in bbox_centers_to_azimuth_elevation.py.
+To convert the y-coordinates of the CSV file into an elevation angle in radians, use the function projection_angle_elevation() found in the same .py file.

+Note!
 If -mc is selected the program assumes the input file is a .mat powermap file and crops the powermap with the bounding boxes so that all the detected class instances are cropped in one single powermap.
 ----------------------------------------

 **Clean bounding boxes and map classes** (bbox_cleaner_and_mapping)